Polynomial identity testing

 In mathematics, polynomial identity testing (PIT) is the problem of efficiently determining whether two multivariate polynomials are identical.
 More formally, a PIT algorithm is given an arithmetic circuit that computes a polynomial p in a field, and decides whether p is the zero polynomial.
 Determining the computational complexity required for polynomial identity testing, in particular finding deterministic algorithms for PIT, is one of the most important open problems in algebraic complexity theory.
+PIT is known to be in co-RP but currently not known to be in P.

 Description

 The question "Does $(x+y)(x-y)$ equal $x^2 - y^2$?" is a question about whether two polynomials are identical.
 As with any polynomial identity testing question, it can be trivially transformed into the question "Is a certain polynomial equal to 0?"; in this case we can ask "Does $(x+y)(x-y) - (x^2 - y^2) = 0$?"
 If we are given the polynomial as an algebraic expression (rather than as a black-box), we can confirm that the equality holds through brute-force multiplication and addition, but the time complexity of the brute-force approach grows as $\tbinom{n+d}{d}$, where $n$ is the number of variables (here, $n=2$: $x$ is the first and $y$ is the second), and $d$ is the degree of the polynomial (here, $d=2$).
 If $n$ and $d$ are both large, $\tbinom{n+d}{d}$ grows exponentially.

 PIT concerns whether a polynomial is identical to the zero polynomial, rather than whether the function implemented by the polynomial always evaluates to zero in the given domain.
 For example, the field with two elements, GF(2), contains only the elements 0 and 1.
 In GF(2), $x^2 - x$ always evaluates to zero; despite this, PIT does not consider $x^2 - x$ to be equal to the zero polynomial.

 Determining the computational complexity required for polynomial identity testing is one of the most important open problems in the mathematical subfield known as "algebraic computing complexity".
 The study of PIT is a building-block to many other areas of computational complexity, such as the proof that IP=PSPACE.
 In addition, PIT has applications to Tutte matrices and also to primality testing, where PIT techniques led to the AKS primality test, the first deterministic (though impractical) polynomial time algorithm for primality testing.